 Through our PSHE curriculum we aim to enable pupils to develop the knowledge, skills, and attributes they need to keep themselves safe, mentally & physically healthy and prepared for life as happy and responsible global citizens.

-Circle Time is integral to our curriculum.
+Circle Time and 'reflection' is integral to our curriculum.
 This is a whole school approach where we aim to improve social skills, foster positive relationships, encourage positive behaviour and develop a caring and respectful school environment.

-Our Overview can be found here.
+Our overview can be found here.